 Such as this…

 This stamp is so called ‘high value’.
-It cost 10 Pesos (roughly 10US$ at the time) to buy one stamp as this from post office, and attach it on top of parcel.
+It cost 10 Pesos (roughly 10US$ at the time) to buy this from post office and attach it on top of parcel.
 Due to its high face value and acquisition cost, there was limited postal need for this stamp, and as such it was printed and used in very low numbers.Though it’s not rare, it’s at least in the ‘hard to obtain’ category.

 But how do I learn to identify the items as above?

 Browsing the web and reading pages like this can help too, but it can misguide very easily as well.
-It’s very easy to ask $100 for stamp, but it’s totally different ballpark to sell it for $100.
+It’s very easy to ask $100 for any stamp, but it’s totally different ballpark to actually sell it for $100.
 But like they say, there’s a sucker born every minute.
 Online auctions such as eBay are notoriously famous for having ‘dreamers’ who think their childhood collection is going to pay off their mortgage, and ‘bunnies’ that take the bait.
 With stamps it all comes do to knowledge.
 The more you know, the better decisions you make.